xapian/xapian-docsprint/advanced/serialisation.rst

-In order to pass :xapian-class:`Query` and :xapian-class:`Document` objects to or from remote databases, Xapian includes support for serialising these objects to strings, and then converting these strings back into objects.
+In order to pass :xapian-class:`Query` and :xapian-class:`Document` objects to or from remote databases, Xapian includes support for serialising these objects to binary strings, and then converting these strings back into objects.
 This support may be accessed directly, and used for storing persistent representations of such objects.
+The representations used are not architecture dependent, so you can successfully unserialise an object on a machine with a different word size or endianness to the machine it was serialised on.

-Be aware that the serialised representation may occasionally change between releases.
-This will be clearly noted in the release notes.
+Be aware that the serialised representation may change between release series, so if you're using serialised objects for long term storage you will need a strategy for dealing with this.
+Changes to the representation will be clearly noted in the release notes.

 Serialising Documents
 =====================